manusoft/Youtube-Downloader/README.md

 ![5](https://github.com/manusoft/youtube-downloader-desktop/assets/83714923/428dec7f-2454-4eab-b5b9-6d8b0376a420)
 ![6](https://github.com/manusoft/youtube-downloader-desktop/assets/83714923/6deb1a35-9f8b-4d86-a3f2-4e0afc702fb3)

-VidSync is a powerful YouTube download manager built with WinUI 3.
+TubeSync is a powerful YouTube download manager built with WinUI 3.
 It allows you to download multiple YouTube videos simultaneously, manage your download list, remove completed downloads, open the download folder, and enjoy a seamless experience with dark and night modes.

 ## Features